Scroll down to find avalanche educators in the US, Canada, Germany, France, Switzerland, Austria, Italy, Argentina, and Chile.

 APRENDICA Argentina & Chile

-Here's everything you need to know about weather and avalanches in South America from APRENDICA, the first official provider of AIARE avalanche safety courses in Argentina and Chile.
+Here's everything you need to know about weather and avalanches in South America from APRENDICA Snow Safety, the first official provider of AIARE courses in Argentina and Chile.
+Since 2023, Aprendica is the first South American AAA course provider.
 Find a course.

 AVALANCHE1 USA Sleducation